jonaklab/mix/README.md

 # dev note
-1. requires node to be installed on your machine
+1. requires nodejs to be installed on your machine
-2. see the repo wiki page api / api_key related help
+2. see the repo wiki page for api / api_key related help
+3. copy and rename `config.json.exmample` to `config.json` and set `api_key` from step 2